-Lisa B. Nelson is the CEO of the American Legislative Exchange Council, the largest nonpartisan, voluntary membership organization of state legislators in the United States dedicated to the principles of limited government, free markets and federalism.
-ALEC counts nearly one-quarter of all state legislators and hundreds of business leaders and entrepreneurs as members of the 42 year-old organization.
+Lisa B. Nelson is the CEO of the American Legislative Exchange Council, a 45-year-old nonprofit think tank dedicated to the principles of limited government, free markets and federalism.
+It is the largest nonpartisan, voluntary membership organization of state legislators in the United States, and it counts nearly one-quarter of all state legislators and hundreds of business leaders and entrepreneurs as members.
 Together, ALEC members discuss policy and develop real plans of action to protect hardworking taxpayers and create effective, efficient and accountable state governments.

-Additionally, Lisa served as Public Affairs Liaison for the U.S. Speaker of the House Newt Gingrich, from 1995 to 1998.
-Prior to joining the Speaker’s office, she was Executive Director of GOPAC, the Education and Training Center of the 21st Century.
-In 1994, Lisa led the campaign effort for the first Republican Congressional Majority in more than 40 years.
+Prior to her time in the private sector, Lisa worked on Capitol Hill, where she served as Public Affairs Liaison for the U.S. Speaker of the House Newt Gingrich from 1995 to 1998.
+As Executive Director of GOPAC in 1994, Lisa led the historic campaign effort that resulted in the first Republican Congressional Majority in more than 40 years.

 In 2018, Lisa was asked to serve as a Commissioner for the White House Fellows Program.
 This preeminent program offers exemplary Americans the opportunity to work with top-ranking officials within the federal government and to participate in an education program with respected leaders of both the private and public sectors.